Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 A 4-byte long "template" is embedded in each of the extended instruction opcodes.
 These templates determine the operation to be performed in the EPU itself.
 The formats of these templates are described in the following pages.
 The descriptions are from the point of view of the CPU; that is, only CPU activities are described.
 The operation of the EPU is implied, but the full specification of the instruction template depends on the implementation of the EPU, and is beyond the scope of this manual.
 Fields in the template that are ignored by the CPU are indicated by asterisks, and would typically contain opcodes that determine any operation to be performed by the EPU in addition to the data transfers specified by the instruction.
 A 2-bit identification field is included in each template, for use in selecting one of up to four EPUs in a multiple-EPU system.

-The action taken by the CPU upon encountering an extended instruction depends upon the EPA control bit in the CPU's Trap Control reqister.
+The action taken by the CPU upon encountering an extended instruction depends upon the EPA control bit in the CPU's Trap Control register.
 When this bit is set to 1, indicating that EPUs are included in the system, extended instructions are executed.
 If this bit is cleared to 0, indicating that there are no EPUs in the system, the CPU executes an extended instruction trap whenever an extended instruction is encountered; this allows a trap service routine to emulate the desired operation in software.

 | Instruction Name | Format
 |-|-|